Climate Hope: Tools for Thriving in the Climate Era

 Climate Hope allowed for internal transformation from a somatic level.
 It incorporated social/psychological/somatic and spiritual aspects of change to promote REAL work toward “hope” in relation to resilience and reconciliation in our Climate Era and transition. – Faith Cohen, 2019

-Discover how meditation helped Karen save the Great Bear Rainforest:
+Discover how meditation helped Karen and other activists develop “The Love Strategy” to save the Great Bear Rainforest:

 Karen Mahon Carrington is a life long environmentalist, trainer and teacher.
 She was a principle architect in the landmark campaigns to protect the old-growth rainforests of Clayoquot Sound and the Great Bear Rainforests on Canada’s West coast.
 Since then she has been working to stop the expansion of fossil fuel infrastructure, develop and implement climate policy and organizing for climate justice.
 Intertwined with her environmental work Karen has been a student and teacher focused on the intersection of the inner spiritual and emotional realms with the outer planetary and social crises.
 Steeped in Jungian psychology and Judaic and Christian mysticism, Karen…